sunnymeow/ElevatorSystemSimulation/README.md

 *	Floor: Passengers spend some time on a Floor, and then use the Elevator to go to another Floor.
 *	Passenger: A person who enters and leaves the Building.
 While inside the Building, a Passenger is either on a Floor, or in the Elevator, moving between Floors.

-The structure follows this UML diagram:
+The system design follows this UML diagram:

 ![FSM](https://github.com/sunnymeow/ElevatorSystemSimulation/blob/master/.res/UML%20diagram.png)